gbousqu/create_html_from_gdoc/README.md

   - Images with original dimensions
   - Richlinks to Google Drive files with appropriate icons
 - **Auto Table of Contents**: Automatically generates navigation from document headings

+- **Responsive Design**:
-- **Responsive Design**: Mobile-friendly output with responsive navigation
+  - Mobile-friendly output with adaptive navigation
+  - Tab navigation transforms based on screen size
 - **Asset Management**: Saves and optimizes images from the document

 ## Requirements